 Convex Contoured Buttons: The convex shape of the buttons guides the fingers to the center resting point of each button.

 Back/Forward Thumb Buttons: Browsing Back and Forward is easily accomplished via the thumb activated buttons located just above the articulating thumb support.

-Optional "Double Click" Function: Users are able to quickly switch the middle button from activating the default Scroll Lock function to performing a Double Click.
+Optional "Double Click" Function: If reducing the total number of clicks being performed is desired or if one has difficult achieving the timing necessary for a double click to register, it is possible to quickly switch the middle button from activating the default Scroll Lock function to performing a Double Click.
 This is achieved via a simple on-board shortcut.

 10 Sensor Level Settings: An indicator panel at the front of the base features 2-colour LEDs to aid in selecting the pointer speed best suited to the activity being performed.
 The Cursor Speed button is positioned just behind the bank of LED indicators.
 The settings vary from 800 DPI all the way up to 2800 DPI ensuring that accuracy and speed are both available on the Unimouse.